danragbeer/simple_time_clock/readme.txt

                 }
             }

-        - Then create a .env file in the same path as the PipFile and PipFile.lock files and paste the following in the .env file, where SQLALCHEMY_URL AND DB_URL reflect your databases info:
+        4. Create a .env file in the same path as the PipFile and PipFile.lock files and paste the following in the .env file.
+(SQLALCHEMY_URL and DB_URL reflect your databases info):
             DEBUG = False
             SECRET_KEY = 'django-insecure-nl9hf-&sibl)xh5$oq!as)n@l97%8pz%rz!e*75zygx$hxyu09'
             SQLALCHEMY_URL = 'postgresql://user:password@localhost/db_name'
             DB_URL = 'postgresql://user:password@localhost/db_name'

-        - Once the .env file is created, do the following in the virtual environment (if you are not in the virtual environment, run: pipenv shell) to create the tables needed locally:
+        5. Once the .env file is created, do the following in the virtual environment (if you are not in the virtual environment, run: pipenv shell) to create the tables needed locally:
             - cd into the folder where the manage.py file is and run the following command: